ballerburg9005/IQcaptcha/README.md

 {
   "success": true|false,
-  "stock_parameters": true|false,        // this will be true, if none of the limits (timeouts, max tries, etc.) were changed "challenge_ts": timestamp,             // unix timestamp when the session was created "hostname": string,                    // whatever the client specified (currently unused)
+  "stock_parameters": true|false,        // this will be true, if none of the limits (timeouts, max tries, etc.) were changed "create_time":  timestamp,             // unix timestamp when the session was created "challenge_ts": timestamp,             // Human readable timestamp "hostname": string,                    // whatever the client specified (currently unused)

-  // these keys can also be specified by the client "wrongmax": int(3-10),                 // how often the client can fail the challenge "wrongtimeout": int(180-60000),        // how long client will be timed out in seconds, after failing wrongmax times "sitekey": string,                     // the sitekey / secret used by the client }
+  // these keys can also be specified by the client "wrongmax": int(3-10),                 // how often the client can fail the challenge "wrongtimeout": int(180-60000),        // how long client will be timed out in seconds, after failing wrongmax times "maxtime": int(180-43440),             // how long the session will be valid in seconds (between 3 minutes to 7 days) "sitekey": string,                     // the sitekey / secret used by the client }
 ```